toextendmylimits/LeetCode/000-tree-dfs.md

    </details>

 1. [543.
 Diameter of Binary Tree](https://leetcode.com/problems/diameter-of-binary-tree)
-   the longest path could be the sum of a node's left longest path and right longest path, so need to traverse all node, and compare the sum with global variable diameter
+   1. If the path go through a node, then it equals the sum of left subtree's height and right subtree's height
+   1. So we traverse all nodes, and find its height, update diameter if needed
    <details>

       ```python